 - Being rich in minerals, proactive compounds, and vitamins, fruit helps in the reduction of the unhealthy deposited fat through a healthy, gradual process.
 However, fruit juice should not replace whole fruit as it contains little to no fiber.
 Fruit juice may prove harmful with the strong sugar content.

-- Garlic’s health benefits are countless, and the recent studies suggest that garlic has extraordinary qualities in terms of improving the liver health.
-Not only is it a part of our vegan diet for fatty liver disease, it should be a part of all the diets for the liver.
+- Garlic’s health benefits are countless, and recent studies suggest that garlic has extraordinary qualities in terms of improving liver health.
+Not only is it a part of our vegan diet for fatty liver disease, but it should also be a part of all the diets for the liver.
 The compounds in garlic actively fight the disease and detoxify the liver effectively.
 If you are being diagnosed with any liver disease, we advise you to increase the amount of garlic in your dishes and the best part is, food tastes even better with more garlic in it.

 ORGANIC, UNPROCESSED PLANT OILS